 In fact, why not treat yourself to small purchases such as earrings or a bracelet while travelling?
 They are easy to pack and will make your outfits look great!

-Pack a few tops, bottoms, dresses/pants, and workout clothes (if you are into exercising while away).
+Pack a few tops, bottoms, dresses or pants, and workout clothes (if you are into exercising while away).
 A guideline could be 3 tops, 3 dresses, 3 pairs of pants, a couple of pairs of socks, a warm jacket or sweater, and a bathing suit.

 Knowing what shoes to pack can be a hassle.
-A good pair of cross trainers can be used for exercising and walking; a light pair of sandals or soft shoes for casual days/nights out.
-Keep the number down to a minimum, maybe 3 pairs at the most.
+A good pair of cross trainers can be used for exercising and walking; a light pair of sandals or soft shoes for casual days or nights.
+If possible, keep the number down to a minimum, maybe 3 pairs at the most.

 3. Packing Electronics

 This can be a tough decision for many people.
 I would be lost without my cellphone or laptop (I work remotely from home), but when my last e-reader broke, I switched to reading books from my phone—one less thing to pack.

 This can also depend on how long you plan to be away.
 If it is for several months, then it may be necessary for you to pack them all!
 If you are an avid reader, then by all means bring your e-reader with you.
 Invest in a great backpack that has a special place for your laptop or electronics or a tech organizer where you can keep all your gadgets in one place.
 And don’t forget your chargers!